 One of the most important shots to get is when the baby is submerged in the font.
 No matter how nicely the water is warmed and how experienced and gentle the priest is, most babies object to having an unexpected “bath” and being anointed with oil, and Vasilis was no different!
 However, according to the Church these symbolic actions are at the heart of the experience, and also they often turn out to be some of the family’s favourite images.

 As part of the ceremony, young children in the congregation are invited to walk around the altar three times, together with the priest, Godparents and baptised child.
 Vasilis’ sister and cousins looked beautiful in their matching dresses.
-Together with Vasilis’ brother, they carried out their duty with a touching maturity, and I thought again how lucky Vasilis was to have such loving siblings with whom to grow up.
+Together with Vasilis’ brother, they carried out their duty with a touching maturity, and we thought again how lucky Vasilis was to have such loving siblings with whom to grow up.

-A child receives not one but three holy sacraments during a Greek Orthodox baptism.
+A child receives not one but three holy sacraments during a christening.
 The first is Baptism, when the baby is undressed and immersed in a deep font where he or she is symbolically washed clean of Original Sin and reborn in the Church.
 The second sacrament is Chrismation.
 It takes place immediately after immersion and involves anointing the child with holy oil as a representation of being blessed by the Holy Spirit.
 The third sacrament, and the only one which will be repeated throughout the child’s life, is the Eucharist.

-The family had decorated a nearby hall with blue balloons and Greek flags for the post-Christening reception.
-The cross on the Greek flag represents the importance of the Orthodox church in the Greek culture, so it was a fitting decoration for an auspicious day.
+The family had decorated a nearby hall with blue balloons and Greek flags for the post-christening reception.
+The cross on the Greek flag represents the importance of the church in the Greek culture, so it was a fitting decoration for an auspicious day.
 Clearly tiring after all the excitement, Vasilis was happy to be back in his mother’s arms.
 We took a few final shots of family and friends, capturing the sense of love and happiness that surrounds this beautiful boy.